zwave-js/node-red-contrib-zwave-js/APIChange-v9.md

 During this transition, the following APIs will be available using the new format : `DRIVER`, `ASSOCIATIONS` However, these will form part of the combined `CONTROLLER` API when V10 lands.

+The properties `responseThroughEvent` and `forceUpdate` will be supported in the new message format (at the root of `payload`) but support for them will be removed in V10 (please see change log)

 ```javascript
 cmd:{